nikked/drl-crypto-portfolio-management/README.md

 ### Credits
-My thesis was heavily based on the paper "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" by Jiang et. al. They have released their (source code on GitHub)[https://github.com/ZhengyaoJiang/PGPortfolio].
-Also, I found (this IPython Notebook by selimamrouni very helpful)[https://github.com/selimamrouni/Deep-Portfolio-Management-Reinforcement-Learning].
+My thesis was heavily based on the paper "A Deep Reinforcement Learning Framework for the Financial Portfolio Management Problem" by Jiang et. al. They have released their [source code on GitHub](https://github.com/ZhengyaoJiang/PGPortfolio).
+Also, I found [this IPython Notebook by selimamrouni very helpful](https://github.com/selimamrouni/Deep-Portfolio-Management-Reinforcement-Learning).